 As you stay for another day in Korcula take a chance to explore the island of Korcula; its hidden coves, beautiful old towns, unique small villages and dark pine forests that cover the island.
 There are few loop options today.
 Whatever you choose, you will be making your way past vineyards, olive groves and along the beautiful coast of the island.
 Taste the traditional food; like homemade gnocchi, homemade macaroni, pašticada, and other meals which have been traditionally prepared by the locals for centuries.
 Some of the best Croatian white wines are produced on this island, which will just add flavor to your lunch or dinner.
 Did we mention Marco Polo was born here and started his life journey from Korcula?

 Day 6: Wine roads of Peljesac and Dubrovnik (37 miles/60 km)

 Today, for your final ride, you will be cruising along Peljesac peninsula.
-You will be riding along vineyards of Dingac and Postup, made from the Plavac Mali vines, close cousin to Zinfandel of California and Primitivo from Calabria.
+You will be riding along vineyards of Dingac and Postup, made from the Plavac Mali vines, a close cousin to Zinfandel of California and Primitivo from Calabria.
 There are many vineries which can be visited along the ride.
-Enjoy the great views Peljesac is offering you, Mljet and Korcula island on your right and mainland on your left.
+Enjoy the great views Peljesac is offering you, Mljet and Korcula island on your right and the mainland on your left.